SvenVw/fdm/.changeset/many-houses-fall.md

 "@svenvw/fdm-app": patch
 ---

-Fix that custom fertilizer becomes visible in the list of fertilizers
+Fix visibility of custom fertilizers in the fertilizer list